Water damage

-Water damage describes various possible losses caused by water intruding where it will enable attack of a material or system by destructive processes such as rotting of wood, mold growth, bacteria growth, rusting of steel, swelling of composite woods, de-laminating of materials such as plywood, short-circuiting of electrical devices, etc.
+Water damage describes various possible losses caused by water intruding where it will enable attack of a material or system by destructive processes such as rotting of wood, mold growth, bacteria growth, rusting of steel, swelling of composite woods, damage to laminated materials like plywood, short-circuiting of electrical devices, etc.

-The damage may be imperceptibly slow and minor such as water spots that could eventually mar a surface, or it may be instantaneous and catastrophic such as burst pipes and flooding.
+The damage may be very slow and minor such as water spots that could eventually mar a surface, or it may be instantaneous and catastrophic such as burst pipes and flooding.
 However fast it occurs, water damage is a major contributor to loss of property.

 An insurance policy may or may not cover the costs associated with water damage and the process of water damage restoration.
 While a common cause of residential water damage is often the failure of a sump pump, many homeowner's insurance policies do not cover the associated costs without an addendum which adds to the monthly premium of the policy.
 Often the verbiage of this addendum is similar to "Sewer and Drain Coverage".

 In the United States, those individuals who are affected by wide-scale flooding may have the ability to apply for government and FEMA grants through the Individual Assistance program.
 On a larger level, businesses, cities, and communities can apply to the FEMA Public Assistance program for funds to assist after a large flood.
 For example, the city of Fond du Lac Wisconsin received $1.2 million FEMA grant after flooding in June 2008.
 The program allows the city to purchase the water damaged properties, demolish the structures, and turn the former land into public green space.

+Health Risks: Mold & Indoor Air Quality

+Excess moisture from water damage creates ideal conditions for mold growth.
+Mold colonies can begin to form within 24-48 hours of a wetting event, as porous materials (e.g. drywall) provide both food and shelter for spores.
+Once established, even small mold patches release spores and microbial fragments into the air, which can trigger a range of respiratory issues.
+The CDC warns that exposure to damp or moldy indoor environments is associated with increased rates of coughing, wheezing, asthma exacerbations, bronchitis, and hypersensitivity pneumonitis.
+A 2009 WHO review likewise links persistent indoor dampness and mold to higher prevalences of respiratory symptoms, allergic rhinitis, and asthma across all age groups.
+Vulnerable populations - particularly children, older adults, and immunocompromised individuals, face the greatest risk of severe reactions, including chronic lung infections in the latter group.